escudex-antivirus/Escudex-Architecture-Demo/README.md

 # Escudex | AI-Native Software Architecture & Android Security Suite

 > [!IMPORTANT]
-> **A high-performance Android security ecosystem where 100% of the production-grade code was orchestrated by an AI-Native Architect.** This project serves as a technical benchmark for **SDLC 2.0**: demonstrating how expert LLM orchestration delivers complex, secure, and enterprise-tier software at 10x speed without compromising architectural integrity or performance.
+> **A high-performance Android security ecosystem where 100% of the production-grade code was orchestrated by an AI-Native Architect.** This project serves as a technical benchmark for **SDLC 2.0**: demonstrating how expert LLM orchestration delivers complex, secure, and enterprise-tier software at a much faster speed without compromising architectural integrity or performance.

 ---